 Listen to your body.
 When you suffer from chronic pain it is important to adapt, by listening to your body and pacing yourself.
 It is important that you don’t overdo it, such as when mowing the lawn or when going to get groceries.
 There are many activities that can worsen your pain and it can help to avoid such activities.

 Injection-based treatments.
 There are also many injection-based treatments, such as nerve blocks, epidural steroid injections, nerve ablation, and other types of procedures, which can help chronic back patients.

 Alternative treatments.
 Alternative treatments, such as acupuncture, biofeedback therapy, laser therapy, massages, or electrical nerve stimulation can make a big difference for chronic back pain patients.
-Your spine specialist can help you to decide whether alternative treatments can benefit you as well.
+Our back pain specialist in Brooklyn can help you to decide whether alternative treatments can benefit you as well.

 Medications.
 Other ways in which chronic back pain can be treated are with the use of analgesics, anti-inflammatory drugs, muscle relaxants, and other types of medications.
 However, such medications can also lead to side effects and are in most cases not intended for long-time use.
 In general, such treatment options shouldn’t be seen as a long-term solution for treating chronic back pain.
 There are many medications that are addictive and don’t even treat the underlying condition, but rather help to deal with the symptoms.